AbhinavA10/ML-courses/Data-Analysis/DataSci Notes.md

 - larger alpha means smaller coefficents ==> making model more underfitting
 - to select correct `alpha`, use cross-validation

-A *validation data set* is similar to a test data set, but it is used for selecting paramters.

 ```python
 from sklearn.linear_model import Ridge
 RidgeModel = Ridge(alpha=0.1)